miguelmota/solidity-idiosyncrasies/README.md

 > [Solidity](https://github.com/ethereum/solidity) gotchas, pitfalls, limitations, and idiosyncrasies.

-This is a list of things that have caused me to bang my head against a brick wall when coming across them while working with solidity.
+This is a list of things that have caused me to bang my head against a brick wall when coming across them in solidity.

 ---